wong-justin/fmin/README.md

 <!-- more comfortable than the shell could ever be, yet plays well with shell scripts -->

-0) bugfix: have sorted entries as source of truth; stop referencing randomly sorted hashset

 1) move up and down in entry list, incl arrow keys in filter mode and `j/k` in normal mode. which means implementing flexible list view.

 2) implement jumptodir feature by tracking frecency in flat file db